arnoldsmyth/Intacct-Pay-Bills-from-CSV/readme.md

     INTACCT_PASSWORD=your_password
     ```

-2. In the `launchBrowser.spec.js` file, set the correct path for your browser:
+2. In the `launchBrowser.spec.js` file, edit with a text editor to set the correct path for your browser.
+By default, it's set to:
     ```javascript
     const browserPath =
     	"/Applications/Google Chrome.app/Contents/MacOS/Google Chrome";
     ```
+    This is the default path for Google Chrome on macOS.
+If you're using a different browser or operating system, you'll need to update this path accordingly.

 ## Usage

 1. Open a terminal and navigate to the `sage-intacct` directory.

-2. Launch the browser and keep it running:
+2. Make the `run_project.sh` script executable:

     ```
-    node launchBrowser.spec.js
+    chmod +x run_project.sh
     ```

-3. Open a new terminal window, navigate to the `sage-intacct` directory, and run the login script:
+3. Run the automation script:
     ```
-    node login.spec.js
+    ./run_project.sh
     ```

-4. After successful login, run the bill payment automation:
+The `run_project.sh` script automates the process of running the Intacct automation scripts.
+Here's what it does:

+1. Launches the browser by running `launchBrowser.spec.js` in a new terminal window.
+2. Waits for 5 seconds to allow the browser to fully launch.
+3. Presents the user with three options:
+    - Run login script
+    - Run payBill script
+    - Exit
+4. Based on the user's choice, it runs the appropriate script or exits.

+This script provides a convenient way to manage the automation process, allowing users to log in and process bills as needed.

+Note: This script is designed for macOS and Linux (GNOME) environments.
+Windows users may need to modify the script or run the Node.js scripts individually.

+Alternatively, you can run the scripts individually:

+1. Launch the browser and keep it running:

     ```
-    node payBill.spec.js
+    node launchBrowser.spec.js
     ```

-Alternatively, you can use the `run_project.sh` script to automate the process:

-1. Make the script executable:
+2. Open a new terminal window, navigate to the `sage-intacct` directory, and run the login script:

     ```
-    chmod +x run_project.sh
+    node login.spec.js
     ```

-2. Run the script:
+3. After successful login, run the bill payment automation:
     ```
-    ./run_project.sh
+    node payBill.spec.js
     ```

 ## CSV File Format